Coronavirus

 Read MoreOutdoor Activities for the Elderly Community That Fit Within COVID-19 Guidelines

 While COVID-19 has dramatically altered life for everyone, it has particularly affected the senior demographic.
 Since the elderly are at a higher risk of complications from the coronavirus, many of them have significantly restricted their usual activities to lower their chances of catching it.
-It is true that older adults must do everything they can…
+Older adults must do everything they can to protect their health…

 Read MoreHow to Help Seniors Cope During a Summer Heat Wave